 Fairfield Halls hosts a year-round diverse programme of events including concerts, cultural events, classical performances, music, dance, comedy, theatre productions, community events, conferences and exhibitions, meetings and banquets.

-Spaces include the 809-seat Ashcroft Theatre, the world-class 1,802-seat Concert Hall famed for its acoustics, The Recreational (a 750-capacity standing live music venue), John Whitgift Community Cube, Fairfield Business Lounge, a Terrace Café and Bistro.
-Its Arnhem Foyer, a community hub with a free programme of events and exhibitions, is named after Croydon’s twin-town of Arnhem in Holland.
+Spaces include the 809-seat Ashcroft Theatre, the world-class 1,802-seat Concert Hall famed for its acoustics, The Recreational (a 750-capacity standing live music venue) and John Whitgift Community Cube.

 With a long and distinguished history, Fairfield Halls is at the heart of Croydon’s new cultural quarter.
 Talawa, the UK's primary Black led touring theatre company, the award-winning and inclusive Savvy Theatre Company, and London Mozart Players are companies in residence.
 Chineke!
 Orchestra and the Royal Philharmonic Orchestra (RPO) are orchestras in partnership.
 Educational and learning programmes are delivered in the venue’s Yamaha Music School.